Larissa Sansour: Venice Biennale 2019

 In 2018 Larissa Sansour was appointed by The Danish Arts Foundation to represent Denmark at Venice Biennale 2019 – La Biennale di Venezia – the 58th International Art Exhibition.
 Dutch curator Nat Muller has been selected to curate the exhibition, called Heirloom, in the Danish pavilion.

 Personal life

-Larissa lives and works in London having previously been resident in Denmark.
-Her sister is filmmaker Leila Sansour.
+Larissa is married to Soren Lind and lives in London, having previously been resident in Denmark.